Azure/bicep-types-az/generated/policyinsights/microsoft.policyinsights/2019-07-01/types.md

 * **policyAssignmentId**: string: The resource ID of the policy assignment that should be remediated.
 * **policyDefinitionReferenceId**: string: The policy definition reference ID of the individual definition that should be remediated.
 Required when the policy assignment being remediated assigns a policy set definition.
 * **provisioningState**: string (ReadOnly): The status of the remediation.
 * **resourceDiscoveryMode**: 'ExistingNonCompliant' | 'ReEvaluateCompliance': The way resources to remediate are discovered.
 Defaults to ExistingNonCompliant if not specified.
-Possible values include: 'ExistingNonCompliant', 'ReEvaluateCompliance'

 ## RemediationDeploymentSummary
 ### Properties